City-of-Memphis-Wastewater/xlimsprep/README.md

 # Why?
 This program is meant for sanitizing and plotting data exported from the X-LIMS system.
-Inherently, X-LIMS tends to export CSV files like this:
+Inherently, X-LIMS tends to export CSV files that look something like this:

 | SampledDate | Parameter                   | SWPPRCalc | ReportedResult | Unit     |
 | ----------- | --------------------------- | --------- | -------------- | -------- |